-- A.6 Select the Project Activity Type that best represents your project - A.7 Was this project previously funded with SHSP funds? - A.7.a/A.7.b Describe previous project (include year) and indicate which asset(s) was deployed, to where, why, and for how long, within the last 12 months - A.8 Build/Enhance or Sustain, is the project increasing capabilities (build/enhance) or sustaining capabilities (sustain) at the current level? - A.8.a/A.8.b Attempts to coordinate, did your agency reach out to the RHSOC, local, or state agencies to see if the requested items are available? - All SHSP projects should be shareable/deployable so coordination is important to determine necessity
+- A.I Region - A.2 County - A.3 Project Location Zip Code - A.4 Select the Project Activity Type that best represents your project - A.5 Was this project previously funded with SHSP funds?
+[YES/NO] - A.5.a If YES to A.5., Brief description of ORIGINAL project, including the YEAR - A.5.b If YES to A.5, List details of any deployment or sharing within the past 12 months [include dates] - A.6 Build/Enhance or Sustain = is the project increasing capabilities (build/enhance) or sustaining capabilities (sustain) at the current level?
+REMINDER:Applications should NOT include both sustaining capabilities and building/enhancing capabilities - A.6.a If Build/Enhance, has your agency coordinated with other agencies (RHSOC/local/state) to determine availability of similar resources within the region/state?
+[YES/NO] - A.6.b If YES to A.6.a., describe efforts made by your agency and the outcome of those efforts. - All SHSP projects should be shareable/deployable or a regional asset, so coordination is important to determine necessity